-If you’re beginning to create your own fantasy world, or are some way into the writing of your magical tome already, the good news is there’s a broad range of fantasy settings to consider for your novel.
-Whether you’re writing fantasy set in the modern world with just a few magical elements, or high fantasy set in a land like Middle Earth with talking animals and fantastical kingdoms, or even a sci-fi novel set in another galaxy in the distant future, the setting is much more than simply a landscape where your action happens.
+If you’re beginning to create your own fantasy world, or you are already some way into writing your magical tome, the good news is there’s a broad range of fantasy settings to consider for your novel.
+Whether you’re writing fantasy set in the modern world with just a few magical elements, or high fantasy set in a land like Middle-earth with talking animals and fantastical kingdoms, or even a sci-fi novel set in another galaxy in the distant future, the setting is much more than simply a landscape where your action happens.

-On a technical level, your fantasy setting will often inform the sub-genre where your novel will sit.
-On the page, it paints a vivid picture for your reader, and often – in great books – it feels like a character in itself.
+On a technical level, your fantasy setting will often inform the subgenre in which your novel will sit.
+On the page, it paints a vivid picture for your reader, and often in great books, it feels like a character in itself.

-On our blog today, our writing coach Andrea Stewart takes us on an intergalactic, interdimensional tour of typical fantasy fiction settings.
-From some of the best fantasy settings to the best examples of fantasy works, take a break from reality to explore these wonderful fantasy worlds with Andrea as our tour guide.
+On the blog today, bestselling author Andrea Stewart, one of our writing coaches in the science fiction and fantasy genre, takes us on an intergalactic, interdimensional tour of typical fantasy fiction settings.
+From some of the best fantasy settings to the best examples of fantasy works, take a break from reality as we explore these wonderful fantasy worlds with Andrea as our tour guide.

 Why I love writing my own fantasy world

-The longest I’ve ever spent in one setting was while writing The Drowning Empire; each of my other stories takes place elsewhere – whether that’s in our world with slight fantastical tweaks, in entirely different worlds, or even in space or on other planets.
-I love to dive into a new place, understanding the way the setting feels to my characters, the sights and smells they experience, the people and problems they encounter.
+The longest I’ve ever spent in one setting was while writing The Drowning Empire trilogy; each of my other stories takes place elsewhere—whether that’s in our world with slight fantastical tweaks, in entirely different worlds, or even in space or on other planets.
+I love to dive into a new place, understanding how the setting feels to my characters, the sights and smells they experience, the people and problems they encounter.

 I don’t want to just help readers empathize with my characters; I want to sweep them away to an entirely new world, to let them travel without ever having to leave their homes.
 When it comes to fantasy and science fiction, there are so many different places you can take your readers.